 He was a Trustee of the Kohima Educational Trust for 8 years until 2016 and took over as President of the Trust in January 2020.

 He lives with his wife, Gina, in Wiltshire, is a keen sailor and keeps his boat on the West Coast of Scotland, and otherwise spends as much time as he can with his three young grandchildren.

-After graduating from the University of Edinburgh with a degree in History, Angus Barclay has led a very international working life, spending nearly all his career overseas with the Swire group and Cathay Pacific Airways, working in Hong Kong (four times!), Korea, India, The Netherlands, Singapore and Australia.
+After graduating from the University of Edinburgh with a degree in History, Angus Barclay has led a very international working life, spending nearly all his career overseas with the Swire group and Cathay Pacific Airways, working in Hong Kong (five times!), Korea, India, The Netherlands, Singapore and Australia.

 Angus’ uncle, Lieutenant Charles Barclay of the Royal Norfolk Regiment, was killed in action at the battle of Kohima.
 For this reason, Kohima has always been of great interest to Angus and he learned more of the Naga culture through friends he made whilst working in India in the early 90s.

 Angus made a very memorable first visit to Kohima in February 2012.

 Ben Brownless is a Geography graduate.
 His father is a Kohima veteran.
 Ben and his father visited Kohima in 2008.
 Ben is specializing in educational links between Nagaland and the UK.

 After 35 years teaching Geography, Design Technology & Outdoor Activities and working as a deputy head for ten years, Ben is now a 'jack of all trades' running a handyman business.

 Ben Brownless is a trustee of three charities, including KET, and volunteers in the community with a variety of organisations.
 He is pictured above standing in front of the cathedral in Kohima during his visit in 2008.